BessonovEgor/pgx-transactor/README.md

 ## How to use
 Let's imagine we have `MyService` where transactional behavior is required and 2 repositories `OrderRepository` and `PaymentRepository` which must create order and payment consistently within single transaction, so if either first or second fail - no data is created at all and transaction is rolled back.

-Firstly, for object which requires transactional behavior you can define property with `transactor` interface, so now `esPool` will work with your transaction function:
+Firstly, for object which requires transactional behavior you can define property with `transactor` interface, so now `pgxtransactor` will work with your transaction function:
 ```go
 package service